 This page describes projects which Dr Tony Eaude currently has at the planning/ preparation stage.
-Tony Eaude is one of the co-editors of a themed issue of the journal Education 3-13 on the humanities in the primary school, looking at the situation in the four jurisdictions of the UK and presenting a range on different and challenging perspectives on this theme.
+Tony Eaude was one of the co-editors of a themed issue of the journal Education 3-13 on the humanities in the primary school, looking at the situation in the four jurisdictions of the UK and presenting a range of different and challenging perspectives on this theme.
 This was published in May 2017.
 A seminar to publicise and discuss the ideas was held on 13th November 2017.
-A group to carry this work forward is due to meet in March 2018.
-For more details please contact Tony Eaude on firstname.lastname@example.org Research on teacher expertise in the primary classroom
+A group to carry this work forward is due to meet in April 2018.
+For more details please contact Tony Eaude on email@example.com Research on teacher expertise in the primary classroom

 Dr Tony Eaude is hoping to develop a major long term project on the nature of teacher expertise in the primary classroom, which will: